ToolReaz/rspi-silent-boot/README.md

 ## How it works ?
 ![diagram](https://raw.githubusercontent.com/ToolReaz/rspi-silent-boot/master/diagram.png)

+## Reproduce it
-## Raspi-config
+### Raspi-config
+First you need to enable autologin.
-Execute the ``sudo raspi-config`` command to enter in the menu and edit the following values
+Execute ``sudo raspi-config`` to enter in the menu and select the following values
-- Network options > Change the hostname
 - Boot Options > Desktop / CLI > Console Autologin
+Then exit the menu and reboot.

-## Installing required packages
+### Installing required packages
+Update your system and install Xorg, OpenBox, Chromium, feh and Plymouth.
 ```bash
 sudo apt-get update
 sudo apt-get upgrade